zcash/zips/draft-zip-hybrid-deferred-devfund.md

 ## Abstract

-This proposal describes a structure for the Zcash Hybrid Deferred Development Fund, to be enacted in Network Upgrade 6 and last for 2 years.
+This proposal describes a structure for the Zcash Hybrid Deferred Development Fund, to be enacted in Network Upgrade 6 and last for 1 year.
 This Dev Fund would consist of 20% of the block subsidies, split into 2 slices:

 * 60% to a Deferred Dev Fund “lockbox,” which will be allocated in the future